 Various aspects of the alert related operations (triggering criteria) and/or associated functions (e.g., logging) may be location-dependent.
 As such, worker protection systems in accordance with the present disclose (e.g., the worker protection system 100) may support use of positioning solutions (e.g., Global Navigation Satellite System (GNSS) technologies, such as GPS, GLONASS, Galileo, etc.), to enable obtaining location/positioning information that may be used in alert related operations or functions.
-This may be done by incorporating into the various devices (e.g., the PADs 110, the VADs 120, and the WDUs 130) dedicated GNSS resources (e.g., receivers, antennas, etc.) and/or by configuring them to use existing GNSS resources where possible (e.g., use of existing positioning application in the train 101 by the VAD 120).
+This may be done by incorporating into the various devices (e.g., the PADs 110, the VADs 120, and the WDUs 130) dedicated GNSS resources (e.g., use of existing positioning application in the train 101 by the VAD 120).